Collabora Online

 Collabora Online (often abbreviated as COOL) is an open-source online office suite developed by Collabora, based on LibreOffice Online, the web-based edition of the LibreOffice office suite.
 It enables real-time collaborative editing of documents, spreadsheets, presentations, and vector graphics in a web browser.
 Optional applications are available for offline use on Android, ChromeOS, iOS, iPadOS, Linux distributions, macOS, and Windows.
 It supports the OpenDocument format and is compatible with other major formats, including those used by Microsoft Office.
-Collabora is a commercial partner of The Document Foundation (TDF), the nonprofit organization behind LibreOffice.
-TDF states that a majority of the LibreOffice software development is done by its commercial partners like Collabora.
+The Document Foundation (TDF), the nonprofit organization behind LibreOffice, states that a majority of the LibreOffice software development is done by its partners like Collabora.

 Collabora Online is an open-source alternative to proprietary cloud office platforms such as Google Workspace and Microsoft 365.
 Unlike these services, it can be self-hosted or hosted by third-party providers.
 The platform is marketed particularly toward enterprises and public institutions seeking greater digital sovereignty and independence from U.S.-based "big tech" companies.

 Collabora also develops Collabora Office, a standalone desktop and mobile app suite based on LibreOffice.
 Although Collabora Online has increasingly taken on a central role, both products may be used in parallel, similar to Microsoft Office and Microsoft 365.
+In November 2025, Collabora released Collabora Office Desktop and renamed the previous product Collabora Office Classic.
+The new product shares code with Collabora Online and brings the same user interface to the desktop on Linux, Windows and MacOS.

 A separate version, the Collabora Online Development Edition (CODE), is offered free of charge and is recommended for individuals, small teams, and developers.
 CODE provides early access to new features and serves as a testing and development platform for open-source community contributors.
 As TDF does not offer a free version of LibreOffice Online, CODE represents the primary freely available option for organizations and individuals interested in deploying LibreOffice in a web-based, collaborative setting.